-If HACA determines that the financial hardship is long-term, HACA must exempt the family from the minimum rent requirement for so long as the hardship continues.
+If the PHA determines that the financial hardship is long-term, the PHA must exempt the family from the minimum rent requirement for so long as the hardship continues.
 The exemption will apply from the first of the month following the family's request until the end of the qualifying hardship.
 When the financial hardship has been determined to be long-term, the family is not required to repay the minimum rent.